Effective Date: January 1, 2023

 - applies solely to those individuals who reside in the State of California and whose personal information (as defined below) is collected by us, who are referred to in this Notice as “consumers” or “you“.

-This Privacy Notice for California Consumers applies to ESCO Technologies Inc. to the extent it is subject to the CCPA.
+This Privacy Notice for California Consumers applies to ESCO Technologies Inc., which is referred to in this Privacy Notice for California Consumers as the “Company”, “we”, “us”.

 Personal Information We Collect About California Consumers